gerbless/react-tutorial/README.md

 ReactDOM.render(<ExampleApp user={user} />, document.getElementById('example'));
 ```

 With this, the parent components can share data with children components.
-They can send properties to children components, and these will use them as they want.
+They can send properties to children components, and these can use them as they want.

-**NOTE** The most important thing about props, is they area immutable data.
+**NOTE** The most important thing about props is they are immutable data.
 This means, this properties sent by parent components their children **can not modify them**.

 ### State

-Just using properties, we always be dependent that a parent component gives us all the properties we need.
-So with this in mind we have some issues
+Just using properties, we always will be dependant that a parent component gives us all the properties we need.
+So with this in case mind we have some issues

 1. What happens when this component does not have a parent component(like ExampleApp) ?
 1. What happens when I want to keep some app state, but props are immutable ?